lvh/icecap/doc/intro.md

 gives you the authority to perform some action, but does not give you any *other* authority.

+This makes it easy to build computer systems that follow the principle of least authority.
+Simply put, that means that a component should only have the rights to do what it *needs* to do.
+That sounds obvious, but it is rarely applied in practice.
+Applications are often trusted with credentials, such as API keys, with capabilities far beyond what the application actually needs.
+This makes those applications an interesting target for attacks.

 These are capabilities in the object-capability sense, a programming paradigm based on this notion of limited capabilities to increase the security of computer programs.
 For more information about